Charlie Patton painting © Copyright 2004 Loz Arkle

 This is a projected series of 50 CDs!
 (A similar series of acoustic blues in the post-war period 1944-1970s is also planned some time further down the line).

-Initially to be issued in sets of 5 CDs, these CDs will be offered to buyers at ten pounds (£10 Sterling) per CD.
-There will also be two 5-CD sets for connoisseurs with an extensive booklet, transcriptions of lyrics, more pictures, etc. produced in a vintage setting -- (date of issue TBA/price £45) - an essential set for serious collectors.
+Initially to be issued in sets of 5 CDs, these CDs are offered to buyers at six pounds (£6 Sterling) per CD.
+There will also be two 5-CD sets for connoisseurs with an extensive booklet, transcriptions of lyrics, more pictures, etc. produced in a vintage setting -- (date of issue TBA) - an essential set for serious collectors.

 Our aim is to feature one title (generally) by each artist.
 Normally containing around 23 sides on each CD covering some 1,150 recordings, we have tried to select the finest performances in the best sound available today.
 But on odd occasions an unavoidable `noisy' side may be included.
 This will probably indicate the rarity of the original 78 (it's this copy or nothing!) or the title's inclusion as of relevant importance to some other material on a given CD.